jsousaid/clojure-for-the-braves/README.md

 # clojure-for-the-braves

-Repo created for test and implement concepts from a functional programming and Clojure.
+repo created for test and implement concepts from a functional programming and Clojure.

 ## Lein